linked-db/linked-ql/README.md

 These APIs and more are what's covered in this section.

-Click on each method definition for details.
+Click on a definition to expand.

 ------------